We look forward to meeting you at Family Orientation!

 Academic advisers are among the most important connections your student can make.
 This session will introduce you to the academic adviser role and provide an overview of the general education requirements that students use to create their class schedules.

 If your student was directly admitted to the Allen School of Computer Science & Engineering, Informatics, Foster School of Business, Honors program, or Engineering Undeclared, advisers will provide an additional recording or a session on specific dates.
-Visit the following website for more information: https://nstp.uw.edu/aofamdirect.
+Visit our Family Orientation academics and course registration webpage for more information.

 Join Academic Support Programs to explore the various academic resources that students can utilize to support their academic success.